HackPlan/quark-shell-mac/README.md

-# Menubar WebKit
+# Quark Shell for Mac

-**menubar-webkit** helps you create Mac menubar app using HTML and JavaScript without writing any Objective-C code. menubar-webkit exposes a JavaScript object called ``mw`` to provide system functions.
+**Quark Shell** helps you create cross-platform (currently Mac and Windows) menubar/tray app using HTML and JavaScript without writing any native code.
+Quark Shell exposes a JavaScript object called ``mw`` to provide system functions. **Quark Shell for Mac** is based on WebKit.

 <img alt="Screenshot" width="907" src="Assets/screenshot.png">